Erenshoyo/Erenshoyo/README.md

 *Passionate Learner | Aspiring Software Developer*

 Hi, I'm Tauhid from Bangladesh 🇧🇩.
 I'm currently learning *Web Development (MERN Stack)* and *Python*.
 I love building projects from scratch and exploring how code can solve real-life problems.
-Right now, I’m working on a *Spotify Clone* to sharpen my development skills.
+Right now, I’m working on a *No Project (At this moment)* to sharpen my development skills.

 I document my coding journey and growth as a developer — feel free to connect with me and follow along!